By Hsuan-Tien Lin, Ismini Lourentzou, Piotr Koniusz, Yarin Gal, NeurIPS 2023 Workshop Chairs

 - A title and a brief description of the workshop topic and content.

-- An account of the efforts made to ensure demographic diversity of the organizers and speakers (WiML and Black in AI directories may be a useful resource).
-Also an account of any efforts to include diverse participants (e.g., via mentoring, subsidies, or the wording and topics in the CFP).
+- An account of the efforts made to ensure demographic diversity of the organizers and speakers (WiML, Black in AI, and LXAI directories, among others, may be a useful resource).
+Also an account of any efforts to include diverse participants (e.g., via mentoring, subsidies, or the wording and topics in the call for proposal).

 - An estimate of the number of attendees.

 - A description of special requirements and technical needs.

 - If the workshop has been held before, a note specifying how many submissions the workshop received, how many papers were accepted (extended abstract/long format), and how many attendees the workshop attracted.

 - A very brief advertisement or tagline for the workshop, up to 140 characters, that highlights any key information you wish prospective attendees to know.

 - Optionally, a URL for the workshop website.